writethedocs/www/docs/blog/write-the-docs-2019-stats.rst

 There are a few things that we know some of you have been wondering about, and we'd like to provide updates on:

 The first big change is the `Write the Docs Enhancement Proposals (WEPs) <https://github.com/writethedocs/weps/>`_ process.
-This process aims to provide transparency in community-wide decision making, and allows the entire WTD community to review and vote on major policies, processes, and governance topics.
+This process aims to provide transparency in community-wide decision making, and allows the entire WTD community to review and comment on major policies, processes, and governance topics.
 We already processed the first WEP, numbered WEP0_, which defines the system and how to use it.
 We will be running more proposals through this process soon.